taosdata/grafanaplugin/README.md

 #### TLS/SSL

+Configure the data source URL with an HTTPS endpoint, for example `https://localhost:6041`.

 Authentication includes a collapsed **TLS/SSL** section in Grafana 8.0 and newer.
 Prefer supplying a PEM-encoded CA certificate, which keeps certificate and host-name verification enabled.
 Enable **Skip TLS certificate validation** only for controlled testing because it exposes the connection to man-in-the-middle attacks.

 Provisioning uses Grafana's standard TLS fields: